SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/azure/readme.md

   ![Create Device](resources/readme/azurecreatedevicea.png)

   **Step 4:** After the device is created, open the device from the list in the **IoT devices** pane.
-Select Device created  and copy the **Primary Connection String** for use later.
+Select the device created  and copy the **Primary Connection String** for use later.

   ![Create Device](resources/readme/azurecreatedevicea2.png)

   ![Primary connection string](resources/readme/azurecopyconnstring.png)

-  **Step 5:** For symmetric key authentication the primary connection string has to be referred.
+  **Step 5:** For symmetric key authentication, the primary connection string has to be referred.
- For example, consider below sample connection string HostName=example.azure-devices.net;DeviceId=example_Device_SymKey;SharedAccessKey=xxxxxx";
+ For example, consider the below sample connection string HostName=example.azure-devices.net;DeviceId=example_Device_SymKey;SharedAccessKey=xxxxxx";
- then configure macros as below
+ then configure macros as below:
  ```c
 #define democonfigHOSTNAME "example.azure-devices.net"
 #define democonfigDEVICE_ID "example_Device_SymKey"
 #define democonfigDEVICE_SYMMETRIC_KEY "xxxxxx"
  ```
-Device is now successfully registered to IoT Hub with Symmetric key authentication type.
+The device is now successfully registered to IoT Hub with Symmetric key authentication type.

 ### 1.3.2 - ***Register IoT Device with X.509 Authenticated Device with IoT Hub***

  For X.509 self-signed authentication, sometimes referred to as thumbprint authentication, you need to create certificates to place on your device.
 These certificates have a thumbprint in them that you share with IoT Hub for authentication.

- Follow the steps below or refer to the [Register a X.509 Device](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-authenticate-downstream-device?view=iotedge-2021-11#x509-self-signed-authentication)
+ Follow the steps below or refer to the [Register a X.509 Device](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-authenticate-downstream-device?view=iotedge-2021-11#x509-self-signed-authentication).

-  **Step 1:** Generating X509 Self Signed certificates
+  **Step 1:** Generating X509 Self-signed certificates

-  Generate the IoT device's x509 Certificate and the Private key certificate by using the below OpenSSL command from a Powershell window
+  Generate the IoT device's x509 Certificate and the Private key certificate by using the below OpenSSL command from a Powershell window:

   `Openssl req -newkey rsa:2048 -nodes -keyout azure_client_key.pem -x509 -days 365 -out azure_client_cert.pem`

-  After executing the above command, user is prompted to enter details like Country Name, click enter for all the fields
+  After executing the above command, the user is prompted to enter details such as Country Name.
+Click enter for all the fields.

  ![x509 certificate generation with OpenSSL](resources/readme/azureclientx509openssl.png)

-  The following private key and device certificate files are generated
+  The following private key and device certificate files are generated:

 - `azure_client_key.pem`  is the private key file
 - `azure_client_cert.pem` is the x509 device certificate file